Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108

 Ivection resonance happens when the period of nodal precession ($P_{\rm prec}$) is commensurate with the binary period ($P_B$).
 Therefore, we can infer the likelihood of passing ivection resonance during migration from the distribution of $P_{\rm prec}$ versus $P_B$.

 This distribution of $P_{\rm prec}$ and $P_B$ is shown in Figure \ref{PB_vs_Pprec}.
-The precession period is estimated as follows: For single-planet systems, the precession rate is estimated by setting $\mu$ to the planet-star mass ratio and evaluate $f_3(\alpha)$ at $\alpha=2.57$, which is the median $\alpha$ for adjacent planets in multiplanet systems detected by RV.\footnote{Here we choose an $\alpha$ value representative of systems discovered by RV (instead of all systems, which would give median $\alpha=1.67$), because planets prone to ivection and evection resonances are mainly detected by RV due to their relatively large mass and semi-major axis.} For multiple-planet systems, the precession period of each pair of planets are evaluated.
+The precession period is estimated as follows: For single-planet systems, the precession rate is estimated by setting $\mu$ to the planet-star mass ratio and evaluate $f_3(\alpha)$ at $\alpha=2.57$, which is the median $\alpha$ for adjacent planets in multiplanet systems detected by RV.\footnote{Here we choose an $\alpha$ value representative of systems discovered by RV (instead of all systems, which would give median $\alpha=1.67$), because planets prone to ivection and evection resonances are mainly detected by RV due to their relatively large mass and semi-major axis.} Physically, this gives the precession rate if the system hosts, or once hosted, another planet with similar or smaller mass.
+For multiple-planet systems, the precession period of each pair of planets are evaluated.
 This overestimates the precession period, if there are more than two planets.

 In Figure \ref{PB_vs_Pprec}, there is no significant correlation between $P_B$ and $P_{\rm prec}$, and many systems have $P_B\sim P_{\rm prec}$.
 More quantitatively, $\sim 10\%$ of the systems in Figure \ref{PB_vs_Pprec} can pass an ivection resonance if $T_{\rm prec}$ changes by one order of magnitude during migration.
 Note that the actual distribution may be different from Fig \ref{PB_vs_Pprec} since we do not account for observational bias and only include systems in which the mass (or $M\sin i$) of at least one planet is known in this figure.